 A member of the cruciferous vegetable family, bok choy doesn’t get very much attention here in the States.
 Consider it your secret weapon because, according to Livestrong.com, 1 cup contains only 10 calories, but gives you a good dose of fiber and vitamins A and C. Studies indicate eating cruciferous veggies may also help prevent certain types of cancer.
 And bok choy is a complete bargain compared to its pricier vegetable siblings.

 Parsley is sort of the forgotten herb.
 It’s usually used as a pasta garnish while cilantro, basil, and mint steal the spotlight.
-You might want to start giving parsley a little more love because it’s loaded with vitamins and minerals, including a decent amount of folate.
-This B vitamin has long been touted as an important nutrient for pregnant women, but the benefits don’t stop there.
+But this B vitamin has long been touted as an important nutrient for pregnant women, and the benefits don’t stop there.
 One 2012 meta-analysis published in Nutrition, Metabolism and Cardiovascular Diseases found sufficient folate intake could reduce the risk of heart disease.
 And according to Reader’s Digest, you can eat 2 full cups for just 35 calories.

-Usually considered a flavoring rather than a vegetable, onions can do a world of good for your health.
-Consider this recent study from the British Journal of Nutrition that found regular doses of onion skin extract helped lower blood pressure for adults with hypertension.
+Onions can do a world of good for your health.
+A recent study from the British Journal of Nutrition found regular doses of onion skin extract helped lower blood pressure for adults with hypertension.
 The key player is likely quercetin, a type of antioxidant that’s also found in tea and berries.
 Onions are also pretty smart for those watching their weight.
 WebMD reports an entire allium is just 63 calories and also contains loads of vitamin C.

 Very few people buy watercress at the grocery store.
 When they do, it’s usually just for some sort of garnish.
 What this green lacks in popularity, it makes up for in nutritional value.
 Self Nutrition Data shows the calorie count is almost negligible and it’s a great source of vitamins and other nutrients, including lutein, a potent antioxidant.